What is the hidden benefit of pet insurance?

 10. Snuffles and Sneezes

 The 10th condition most commonly treated in cats are upper respiratory tract infections such as cat flu or even the common (cat) cold.
-Happily, these infections are cat-specific, so your kitty doesn’t pose a risk to the kids.
+Happily, these infections are cat-specific, so your cat doesn’t pose a risk to your children.

-Signs are usually obvious and include a snotty nose, sneezing, poor appetite and runny eyes.
+Signs are usually obvious and include a runny nose, sneezing, poor appetite and runny eyes.
 Some cats can become very sick and require dedicated nursing.